Celebrating National Cerebral Palsy Awareness Month 2023

 • Donate to organizations such as the Cerebral Palsy Foundation to support the community

-• Encourage people to learn more about cerebral palsy on National Cerebral Palsy Awareness Day on March 25
+• Encourage people to learn more about the condition in honor of National Cerebral Palsy Awareness Day on March 25

-• Help advocate for more accessibility accommodations in public spaces so people with cerebral palsy have more freedom
+• Help advocate for increased accessibility accommodations in public spaces so people with cerebral palsy have more freedom

 • Join a cerebral palsy advocacy group to share your story and support others